Perry Link

-Eugene Perry Link, Jr. (林培瑞 (Lín Péiruì); born 6 August, 1944 Gaffney, South Carolina) is Chancellorial Chair Professor for Innovative Teaching Comparative Literature and Foreign Languages in College of Humanities, Arts, and Social Sciences at the University of California, Riverside and Emeritus Professor of East Asian Studies at Princeton University.
-Link taught Chinese language and literature at Princeton University (1973-77 and 1989-2008) and UCLA (1977-1988).
-He specializes in modern Chinese literature and Chinese language.
+Eugene Perry Link, Jr. (林培瑞 (Lín Péiruì); born 6 August 1944) is Chancellorial Chair Professor for Innovative Teaching Comparative Literature and Foreign Languages in the College of Humanities, Arts, and Social Sciences at the University of California, Riverside, and Emeritus Professor of East Asian Studies at Princeton University.
+He has published studies of modern Chinese literature, Chinese language, and introductory language texts and is known for supporting Chinese dissidents and democracy activists.

-Link is a Harvard University alumnus who received his B.A. in philosophy in 1966 and his Ph.D. in 1976.
-Link has been a Board Member of the Committee for Freedom in Hong Kong (CFHK) since 2021.
-CFHK is a US-based non-profit organisation, which presses for the preservation of freedom, democracy, and international law in Hong Kong.
+Link taught Chinese language and literature at Princeton University (1973–77 and 1989-2008) and UCLA (1977-1988).
+Link has been a board member of the Committee for Freedom in Hong Kong (CFHK) since 2021.
+CFHK is a US-based non-profit organisation that presses for the preservation of freedom, democracy, and international law in Hong Kong.